Ferroelectric phase transition and crystal asymmetry monitoring of $SrTiO_3$ using quasi $TE_{m,1,1}$ and quasi

 The energy associated with the lattice vibrations is usually expressed in terms of the Hamiltonian of phonon $H_{ph}$.
 For a crystal containing Z atoms in each unit cell, the $3Z$ phonon branches are labelled by $\nu$.
-To make the equation compact, the mode label $(\hat{q},\nu)$ is denoted by wave vector $\bold{q}$ and $({-\hat{q},\nu})$ is denoted by wave vector $-\bold{q}$.
-The amplitude of each phonon of wave vector $\bold{q}$ and $-\bold{q}$ is represented by the mass weighted normal-coordinate $Q_q$ and $Q_{-q}$ respectively in the lattice\cite{DisplaciveFE}.
-To give an effective Hamiltonian in the anharmonic interaction of crystal asymmetry, the anharmonic interaction term $V_4$ of $4^{th}$ order in normal-coordinate thermal average are considered in the form of the Hamiltonian as\cite{DisplaciveFE,DisplaciveFE_Book1}
+To make the equation compact, the mode label $(\hat{q},\nu)$ is denoted by wave vector $q$ and $({-\hat{q},\nu})$ is denoted by wave vector $-q$.
+The amplitude of each phonon of wave vector $\tilde{q}$ is represented by the mass weighted normal-coordinate $Q_q$ in the lattice\cite{DisplaciveFE}.
+To give an effective Hamiltonian from general interaction, the anharmonic interaction term $V_4$ of $4^{th}$ order in normal-coordinate thermal average are considered in the form of the Hamiltonian\cite{DisplaciveFE,DisplaciveFE_Book1}

-Hence the Hamiltonian can be rearranged considering anharmonic interactions with a set of renormalized phonon frequencies $\tilde{\omega}_q$ (quasi-harmonic approximation) as in the following\cite{DisplaciveFE}:
+Hence the Hamiltonian can be rearranged considering anharmonic interactions with a set of renormalized phonon frequencies $\tilde{\omega}_q$ as in the following\cite{DisplaciveFE}:

-Now, the renormalized frequencies have an explicit temperature dependence as directly extracted from equation-\ref{eq:Freeenergy6}:
+Now, \textbf{\textit{the renormalized frequencies have an explicit temperature dependence}} as directly extracted from equation-\ref{eq:Freeenergy6}: